Shadows cast by a class of rotating black bounces with an anisotropic fluid: Final remarks

 \section{Final remarks}

-In this article, we have analyzed the shadows produced by the rotating version of a black bounce spacetime proposed by Lessa and Olmo.
-Firstly, we have obtained the metric and we have distinguished between scenarios with and without event horizons, as they require separate analyses.
+In this article, we have analyzed the shadows produced by the rotating version of a black bounce spacetime proposed by Lessa and Olmo \cite{lessaolmo2025}.
+First, we have obtained the metric and we have distinguished between scenarios with and without event horizons, as they require separate analyses.
 In cases with at least one horizon, the shadow boundary is formed by light rays that originate from the photon sphere.
 In contrast, for horizonless configurations, the boundary is shaped either by rays that would originate from a photon sphere present outside the throat---if such a structure exists---or by rays that have a turning point at the wormhole throat, or by a combination of both.

-It is important to note that, in contrast to other rotating wormholes, the contribution from the throat to the shadow boundary in this case is not due to the presence of a photon sphere located at the throat.
+It is important to note that, in contrast to known rotating wormholes, the contribution from the throat to the shadow boundary in the horizonless cases of our metric is not due to the presence of a photon sphere located at the throat.
 Instead, as the impact parameters change, the turning point of the light-ray trajectories approaches the throat, due to the presence of a potential barrier located there.
 At a critical value, the ray crosses the throat without returning, contributing to the shadow interior.
 This behavior is not associated with a maximum of the effective potential at the throat---as would be expected for a photon sphere---but rather with a discontinuity, where the potential abruptly drops and exhibits only a root there.